 Fire on the Web

-Measurement Uncertainties.
+Measurement uncertainties.
 A detailed discussion of measurement uncertainties and database consistency checks can be found in T.S.
 Norton, K.C.
 Smyth, J.H.
 Miller, and M.D.
-Smooke, Combustion Science and Technology 90:1-34 (1993), wherein our experimental results are compared to computations of Smooke.
+Smooke, Combustion Science and Technology 90:1-34 (1993).
 In addition, a discussion of radical concentrations (specifically H atom, O atom, OH, CH, triplet CH2, and CH3) has been presented in K.C.
 Smyth, Combustion Science and Technology 115:151-176 (1996).
-Both of these papers are included here as PDF files, COMPARISON.pdf and NO ANALYSIS.pdf.

 (B) Mitchell/Santoro burner; 2-D axisymmetric geometry

 Fuel flows from a central tube (diameter = 11.1 mm) and air from a surrounding annulus (diameter = 102 mm).
 For the base case methane/air flame, the cold flow area-averaged fuel and air velocities are 7.8 cm/s and 7.9 cm/s, respectively.
 The fuel tube is an open pipe without screens or beads, with a sufficiently large length/diameter ratio (L/D = 11.8) that fully developed pipe flow occurs at the fuel tube exit.
 In contrast, the air chamber is filled with glass beads followed by several fine wire mesh screens and a 2.54-cm thick ceramic honeycomb section with 0.13-cm square cells, providing a uniform air flow velocity.